PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_init_phase_upload-config_kubelet.md

 ### Synopsis

-Upload kubelet configuration extracted from the kubeadm InitConfiguration object to a ConfigMap of the form kubelet-config-1.X in the cluster, where X is the minor version of the current (API Server) Kubernetes version.
+Upload kubelet configuration extracted from the kubeadm InitConfiguration object to a ConfigMap of the form kubelet-config-1.X in the cluster, where X is the minor version of the current (API Server) PlaidCloud version.

 ```
 kubeadm init phase upload-config kubelet [flags]